States Assembly: Reform in the 21st century

 The proposals to remove Connétables and the Bailiff from the Assembly faced political opposition and were not implemented.
 Nor has an Ombudsperson been created.

-A ministerial system was introduced be States of Jersey Law 2005.
+A ministerial system was introduced by the States of Jersey Law 2005.
 The Law also removed the Bailiff's power of 'dissent' and casting vote, along with the Lieutenant Governor's veto power.

 In response to criticisms of the system of ministerial government, the Assembly established an independent electoral commission in 2011 to review the structure of the Assembly.
-The Commission proposed reducing the number of members to 42, dividing the island into six electoral districts with seven Deputies, and that holding a referendum on whether the Connétables should remain in the Assembly.
+The Commission proposed reducing the number of members to 42, removing the senators, dividing the island into six electoral districts with seven Deputies, and that holding a referendum on whether the Connétables should remain in the Assembly.
 A referendum was held in 2014, in which a large majority voted to keep Connétables in the States.

+In 2019, Tadier successfully proposed that Jèrriais become an official language of States Assembly, alongside English and French.

 The 2022 general election was the first under the new electoral system of 37 elected Deputies and 12 Connétables.
+In March 2025, the Assembly voted to restore the office of Senator for the 2026 general election.
+The resulting changes provided for nine Senators to be elected on an island-wide basis, retained the 12 Connétables, and reduced the number of Deputies to 28.

 The States Building

+The Royal Square and La Cohue, the historic seat of the States, in an 1852 illustration by Philip John Ouless.

 The States Building sits on the southern side of the Royal Square in St Helier.
 As well as the chamber, it includes committee rooms and facilities for members.
 It is part of a complex comprising the Royal Court, Bailiff's Chambers and Judicial Greffe.

 Until 1887, the States had no meeting place of their own.
 They used to meet in the Royal Court on the Royal Square.
 The present chamber was opened in 1887, after a proposition was lodged au Greffe eleven years earlier providing for the establishment of a States Room above the Royal Court extension.
 The development and construction of the chamber were symbolic of the Assembly's increasing prominence and independence, and of Jersey's growing autonomy.

 Seating in the chamber is in Jacobean style, with the benches arranged in horseshoe form around the twin seats of the bailiff and lieutenant governor.
 The bailiff's seat is raised slightly higher than that of the lieutenant governor to demonstrate his precedence.